CatChenal/new_conda_env/README.md

 6. `kernel (optional)`: Default & only kernel implemented: python
 7. `display_new_yml (optional, True)`: Whether to display the new yml file
 8. `log_level (optional, 'ERROR')`: for logging control

+### Note:
+`old_ver` and `new_ver` can be the same in case you want to obtain a 'lean' yaml file for for an existing environment with the same version.

 # Output:
 The final file is named using this pattern: `f"lean_env{kernel[:2]}{new_ver}_from_{env_to_clone}.yml"` using the default naming for the new env, or: `f"lean_{new_env_name}_from_{env_to_clone}.yml"` using the user-provided name.

 # Final file example:
 The following command `(base) >new-conda-env -old_ver 3.10 -new_ver 3.9 -env_to_clone ds310` will use
 an environment named "ds310" using python 3.10 to output a yaml file for a "lean" copy using python 3.9.
-The final file &mdash; on my system &mdash; is:
+The final file &mdash; on my Windows system &mdash; is:
 ```
 name: envpy39
 channels: